 - I. The Landlord and Tenant Acts 1985 and 1987, the Rent Act 1977 and Housing Act 1988 set out other offences relating to the rights of tenants, most relating to tenants' rights to information about their tenancy or their landlord. - II.
 Where complaints are made to Private Housing Standards, they will be recorded and in most circumstances, contact will be made with the landlord or agent to remind them of their responsibilities.
-Consideration will also be given to the prosecution of these offences, but it may not be possible to prosecute every offence, due to financial constraints.
-Where it is considered that there is sufficient evidence to prosecute, in relation to these offences and there are sufficient resources available, consideration will be given to factors such as: - the suspect's response, co-operation with Private Housing Standards and evidence of contrition; - any mitigating factors which have been raised; - whether previous similar complaints have been received; - whether previous warnings have been issued; - whether previous complaints have been received regarding other aspects of tenancy management; - any aggravating factors;
+Consideration will also be given to the prosecution of these offences but it may not be possible to prosecute every offence, due to financial constraints.
+Where it is considered that there is sufficient evidence to prosecute, in relation to these offences and there are sufficient resources available, consideration will be given to factors such as: - the suspect's response co-operation with Private Housing Standards and evidence of contrition; - any mitigating factors which have been raised; - whether previous similar complaints have been received; - whether previous warnings have been issued; - whether previous complaints have been received regarding other aspects of tenancy management; - any aggravating factors; - whether information to which a tenant is entitled has been provided, albeit outside the required timescale;